Lyquix/docker-lamp/README.md

         ./container-setup.sh
         ```
     *  Wait for the setup to complete.
 On the first boot of each container the lamp-setup.sh script will be executed.
 The script is completely automated and will take 5 to 10 minutes to complete.
 You can follow progress in the container log viewer.
+    *  While you wait, add the custom CA root certificate to
+       *  Open the Start Menu and search for "Manage user certificates" or press Windows key + R, then type `certmgr.msc` and hit Enter to open the Windows Certificate Manager.
+       *  In the left pane, navigate to Certificates - Current User > Trusted Root Certification Authorities.
+       *  In the right pane, right-click on the Certificates folder under Trusted Root Certification Authorities, go to All Tasks, and select Import.
+       *  Follow the wizard, select the root CA certificate file you want to import (in WSL `~/Docker/ssl/root.pem`), and complete the import process.

 Important notes about this LAMP setup: